KennethJAllen/turn-sequence/README.md

 For a simple model, if we are traveling on a grid, then any optimal path will alternate between left and right turns.

 In practice, we still make multiple of the same direction turns in a row.
 But how often?
 This project aims to answer that question.

+### Approach

+To answer this question, I decided to sample paths between two destinations in a city, count the number of left and right turns, and calculate the ratio of the number of left-then-right and right-then-left turns to the number of left-then-left and right-then-right turns.

+### How do you sample paths from a city?

+- Use `osmnx` to generate a geometric polygon from the city
+- Partition latitude and longitude into evenly spaced grid points equal to `map.granulariy` in `project_config.yaml`.
+- Check if each grid point is in the city polygon.
+Toss it if it is not.
+- Snap each grid point to the road with the Google Roads API.
+    - If a point does not have a road nearby it is tossed.
+This is useful for city polygons like Boston's which have a large portion in the ocean.
+- Loop over each pair of snapped points.
+If they are different, calculate the route betweenn them with the Google Routes API.
+    - The number of calls to Google Routes is $O(\text{granularity}^4)$.
+- Process the ouptut directions into a sequence of left and right turns.

 ## Installation